Russia to cut oil output by 5% as sanctions bite – KION546

 Russia to cut oil output by 5% as sanctions bite

-Russia will cut crude oil production by half a million barrels per day next month, a little over two months after the world’s major developed economies imposed a price cap on the country’s seaborne exports.
+Russia will cut crude oil production by half a million barrels per day starting in March, a little over two months after the world’s major economies imposed a price cap on the country’s seaborne exports.

 “We will not sell oil to those who directly or indirectly adhere to the principles of the price ceiling,” Russian Deputy Prime Minister Alexander Novak said in a statement.
 “In relation to this, Russia will voluntarily reduce production by 500,000 barrels per day in March.
 This will contribute to the restoration of market relations.”